TypingFrog/jouvence/README.md

 Callback name | Description
 ------------- | -------------
-`startOfDocument`  | called when the parsing starts `titlePage (metainformation)`  | called when the [title page information](http://fountain.io/syntax#section-titlepage) is parsed. `metainformation` contains is a map containing all the information from the title page
+`startOfDocument`  | called when the parsing starts `titlePage (metainformation)`  | called when the [title page information](http://fountain.io/syntax#section-titlepage) is parsed. `metainformation` contains is a map with all the key/values from the title page
 `sceneHeading(sceneHeading, extra)` | called when a [scene heading](http://fountain.io/syntax#section-slug) is parsed. `extra.lineno` contains the line number of the input.
 `action(action, blocks, options)` | called when an [action](http://fountain.io/syntax#section-action) is parsed. `blocks` contains the [comments](http://fountain.io/syntax#section-bone) or [notes](http://fountain.io/syntax#section-notes) which may have been inserted in the action
 `pageBreak` | called when a [page break](http://fountain.io/syntax#section-pagebreaks) is parsed